 I was fascinated by Mou / Markdown and by clever designed templating engines, frameworks or databases which offer only functionality that you really need. – But in the end Pelican and DocPad helped me to overcome in general the idea I would need frameworks.

-The central part –my #SIGN blog posts– doesn't make use of any framework, Markdown or db. – I structure it in five subject categories:
+The central part –my #SIGN posts– doesn't make use of any framework, Markdown or db. – I structure it in five subject categories:

-The #SIGN blog posts are optimized for mobile devices and the use of Twitter – although my use of Twitter is hardly appealing.
+The #SIGN posts are optimized for mobile devices and the use of Twitter – although my own use of Twitter is hardly appealing.
 The topics of my tweets are confusingly diverse (and of course my tweets are without any sense of humour), my stance is seemingly singular (eccentric), rarely someone wants to know what its good for.

 At the beginning my website was not made to spread helpful informations.

 - to get myself clear about my opinion on a subject,